 All students are expected to act maturely and with respect for other students and faculty members.
-Students are expected to keep their studies up to date, or to contact the School Director with an explanation.
-Possession of weapons, illegal drugs, and alcohol of any kind are not allowed at any time while the Institute is in session.
+Students are expected to keep up with their studies in the program, or to contact the Dean of Students to discuss their progress.
+Possession of weapons, illegal drugs, and alcohol of any kind are not allowed at any time.
 Any violation of school policies may result in permanent dismissal from the Institute.